All Episodes

 What men can be relied on?

-Uh can black guys are they reliable?
+Can black guys, are they reliable?

-Um Asians, uh Native Americans, Chicoms, Koreans.
+Asians, Native Americans, CHICOMs, Koreans.

 Where do we go here?

-If white men aren't, who is.
+If white men aren't, who is?

-She says if Hillary does pull it out in Pennsylvania, and she could, and if she follows it up in Indiana, she can make a credible case that she deserves to be the candidate because these last primaries will show which of the two Democrat candidates is better at overcoming the bias of a vast chunk of the population that has never in its history had to vote for anybody but a candidate who could have been their father or their brother or their son,
+She says, if Hillary does pull it out in Pennsylvania, and she could, and if she follows it up in Indiana, she can make a credible case that she deserves to be the candidate because these last primaries will show which of the two Democrat candidates is better at overcoming the bias of a vast chunk of the population that has never in its history had to vote for anybody but a candidate who could have been their father or their brother or their son,

 and who has never had to think of the president of the U.S. as anybody other than someone they might have had circumstances been just slightly different.

-It ain't gonna happen.
+It ain't going to happen.

-But if Hillary wins here in Pennsylvania, it means she has the ability to soften some of these hateful white guys more than Obama does, and that might matter because she's now saying what we all know.
+But if Hillary wins here in Pennsylvania, it means she has the ability to soften some of these hateful white guys more than Obama does.

-Hillary's case is not an attractive one, writes uh Ms. Efron, because what she'll essentially be saying and has been saying, although very carefully, is that she can attract more racist white male voters than Obama can.
+Hillary's case is not an attractive one, writes Ms. Efron, because what she'll essentially be saying and has been saying, although very carefully, is that she can attract more racist white male voters than Obama can.

 She can attract more racist white male voters than Obama can.